Perrshan/Data-Structure-Tutorial/linked_list.md

 # Linked Lists

 Lists will always be used in almost all projects because they are amazing at holding related data into one variable.
-Because lists are so essential programmers have developed the linked list which is a major part of many coding projects because of its many use cases as well as efficiency that out performs normal lists in many ways.
+Because lists are so essential, programmers have developed the linked list which is a major part of many coding projects because of its many use cases as well as efficiency that outperforms normal lists in many ways.

 Navigating and using a linked list cannot be learned as quickly as normal arrays or lists, but once mastered it will be a skill that you will use the rest of the time you are coding.

-Each list is composed of a `head` and a `tail` and each value in the list will either point towards another value or a a null value if it is at the beginning or end of the list which would mean it is the `head` or `tail` value respectively.
+Each list is composed of a `head` and a `tail` and each value in the list will either point towards another value or a null value if it is at the beginning or end of the list which would mean it is the `head` or `tail` value respectively.
 Each value is a `node` which can point to the previous value and the next value.
 Here is an image to represent a basic doubly pointed list meaning that each piece of data has a previous value as well as a next value.

 ![Doubly Linked List](images/doubly_linked_list.png)

 ## Performance

-Here is a table describing the performance of a normal array compared to a linked list to show why it is a good choice when making programs
+Here is a table describing the performance of a normal array compared to a linked list to show why it is a good choice when making programs.

 |Function     |Array Performance|Linked List Performance|
 |-------------|-----------------|-----------------------|